-You an also run a GoPro with an external battery or external power brick.
+You can also run a GoPro with an external battery or an external power brick.
 GoPro now has its own GoPro-branded external battery, but there’s no reason you have to stick with that one.
 I’ve found Anker batteries to be good combinations of performance and value, but there are any number of other good ones available.

 There are many different capacity external batteries, and how long each lasts depends on its rated capacity, its quality, and whether its real-world capacity matches the manufacturer’s claimed capacity.

-There are two things to contend with in this approach for outdoor timelapse shooting.
+There are two things to contend with in this approach for outdoor time-lapse shooting.
 One is that if your shoot spans a longer time than your battery lasts, you’ll need regular access to swap out the battery.
-But the good news is that you should be be able to swap out the external battery without disturbing or bumping the camera and risking misalignment.
+But the good news is that you should be able to swap out the external battery without disturbing or bumping the camera and risking misalignment.
 So long as you have regular access to the battery pack and can swap out the memory card when it fills up, there’s no real reason that you can keep this running for weeks or months, at least.

 You’ll also need to provide waterproof protection for the external battery.
 There are a small number of “waterproof” battery packs, but most of them are waterproof by themselves only when they’re sealed up and not being used.
 Plugging in a cable exposes the connections to the elements.
 I use a small Pelican case, again with a small modification of drilling a hole in the side to allow a cable to enter and sealing it up again with a combination of silicon sealant gel and duct tape.

 Here’s an example take from some footage I shot of the blizzard that hit the Washington DC area in January 2016.
-It spans roughly 50 hours, with the camera mounted about 10 feet up a telephone pole and the 20000 mAh battery in a separate Pelican case with a whole drilled through the side for the cable access.
+It spans roughly 50 hours, with the camera mounted about 10 feet up a telephone pole and the 20000 mAh battery in a separate Pelican case with a hole drilled through the side for the cable access.
 I swapped out the external batteries about every 24 hours (the cold weather didn’t help with battery life).

-Up to Indefinite (Solar Power)
+Up to Indefinite (Solar Power) Time Lapse Duration

-There’s also a solar-power option for off-the-grid long-term timelapse shooting that can last weeks, months, or, conceivably even years.
-CamDo makes a solar powered timelapse package that includes a hard enclosure, solar panels, battery, and the cables.
-It’s really designed to be used with their new Blink timelapse controller.
+There’s also a solar-power option for off-the-grid long-term time-lapse shooting that can last weeks, months, or conceivably even years.
+CamDo makes a solar powered time-lapse package that includes a hard enclosure, solar panels, battery, and the cables.
+It’s really designed to be used with their new Blink time-lapse controller.

-And with that combination—and sunshine, of course—you can run timelapse shoots that last weeks or months without ever having to touch the camera.
+And with that combination—and sunshine, of course—you can run time-lapse shoots that last weeks or months without ever having to touch the camera.
 So it’s a great option if you’re shooting in remote places or won’t have easy access to the camera.
-I’ve used these hundreds of feet up in the lights at football stadiums where they aren’t easy to get to without mechanical lifts, climbing safety gear, and a hefty insurance policy but where I can let a camera sit for months at a time.
+I’ve used these hundreds of feet up in the lights at football stadiums where they aren’t easy to get to without mechanical lifts, climbing safety gear, and a hefty insurance policy, but where I can let a camera sit for months at a time.

 This is a high-end solution that costs as much or more than the camera itself, although it’s still a lot cheaper than DSLR equivalents or remote monitoring cameras.
-And while installing the GoPro camera in the housing is straightforward, there is some setup involved, and to use the Programmable Scheduler you’ll need to use a custom firmware script.
+And while installing the GoPro camera in the housing is straightforward, there is some setup involved, and to use the Programmable Scheduler, you’ll need to use a custom firmware script.
 So it’s not quite a plug-it-in-and-go solution.
 I’ve used it for client shoots at construction sites, and it works well.
 It’s a much smaller and lighter option than the Harbortronics solar rigs I typically use, but it does come at some cost to peace of mind because, again, it’s a workaround to get a GoPro camera to do something it wasn’t designed to do, and if you’ve used GoPro cameras much you will have found that sometimes they have a nasty habit of locking up.
-So for client shoots I tend not to rely on the GoPro setup as the primary.
+So for client shoots, I tend not to rely on the GoPro set up as the primary.
 And while it’s a strong setup, it’s not quite as bulletproof as the Harbortronics setups, which I have quite run through the eye of a hurricane and in blizzards.

-Long-term timelapse is definitely possible with a GoPro, and it’s a smaller, lighter, more mobile, and potentially less expensive option than using a DSLR.
-But there are multiple different approaches, each with its own pros and cons, so it really depends how long you want to shoot for and how much complexity and cost you’re willing to deal with.
+Long-term time-lapse is definitely possible with a GoPro, and it’s a smaller, lighter, more mobile, and potentially less expensive option than using a DSLR.
+But there are multiple different approaches, each with its own pros and cons, so it really depends on how long you want to shoot for and how much complexity and cost you’re willing to deal with.